In partnership with the Financial Services National College (FSNC).

-Black Friday may officially kick off 29 November, but many retailers started their sales earlier.
+Black Friday may officially kick off on Friday 26 November, but many retailers have already begun their sales.

 So, before you plunge into the pandemonium of Black Friday, use our tips to shop like a pro without getting caught out.